ryan-allan/SDK/1.0/documentation/README.md

 This SDK will allow for implementation of the Skycore API and Storing of Skycore Postbacks via instantiation of an object of the Skycore class and passing the proper parameters to the respective function.

-<strong>To make an API call:</strong> You must create an array and pass it to the makeAPI_Call function [See Examples Below](#APICalls), one can then assign the return value of this
+<strong>To make an API call:</strong> You must create an array and pass it to the makeAPI_Call function [(See Examples Below)](#APICalls), one can then assign the return value of this
 function to an object and access any of the data from the response via this assigned object.

-<strong>To store a Postback:</strong> You must configure the proper parameters and pass it to the storePostback function [See Examples Below](#PostbackStore).
+<strong>To store a Postback:</strong> You must configure the proper parameters and pass it to the storePostback function [(See Examples Below)](#PostbackStore).
 The method will return true if it was completed
 or false if it failed to make the connection.  <strong>Note:</strong> The storePostback function utilizes mysqli() functions to manipulate the database.

 **A current list of the API calls, Postback Formats and their parameters can be found